Maximinodotpy/articles/039 - Keyboard Shortcuts/_blog/article.md

 ## General

+These Shortcuts work in most programs so they are industry standard.

 | Shortcut | Description |
 | --- | --- |
 | `tab` | Move Between focusable Elements |